studentinsights/studentinsights/updates.md

 We also release a short summary of changes each week as a [changelog](#changelog), aimed at the educators we collaborate with.
 For longer term planning, we use a [work board](#work-board) to communicate about what we're working on right now, what's coming up soon, and potential projects a few months out.

-If you'd like to collaborate with us, the best way to do this is to <a href="{{site.links.email}}">reach out over email</a> and we can help you get started.
+If you'd like to collaborate with us, the best way to do this is to <a href="mailto:{{site.links.email}}">reach out over email</a> and we can help you get started.
 Designers and developers can also join the local Code for Boston brigade on Tuesday nights, either in person or remotely.

 ------------------------
 ### Work board